-How to think about Westlaw Edge Canada can help improve your process
+How Westlaw Edge Canada can help improve your process

 Reconsider how long legal research takes

-Understanding the law as it relates to your case takes time.
-And as a busy lawyer, that is a luxury in short supply.
-Let's face it, finding decisions that provide meaningful judicial interpretation of your case is a necessary part of the job.
+Understanding the law as it relates to your case takes time, and as a busy lawyer, that is a luxury in short supply.
+Let's face it: finding decisions that provide meaningful judicial interpretation of your case is a necessary part of the job.
 Still, it can be a tedious and painful process sifting through hundreds of cited cases to find those golden nuggets.

 Reconsider your definition of confidence